ethdebug/solidity-data-representation/src/types.md

 otherwise true that if the type of some element of some given type is illegal in that location, then so is the type as a whole.

-*Remark*: Structs in calldata, as well as arrays in calldata with base type not a direct type, are not actually yet supported.
+*Remark*: Reference types in calldata which have dynamic types as elements are not actually yet supported.
 What we've written here about them is inferred based on how we can expect them to work.

 ### Overview of the types: Direct types
 {"gitdown": "scroll-up", "upRef": "#user-content-types-overview", "upTitle": "Back to Types Overview"}